Quantum density estimation with density matrices: Application to quantum anomaly detection: Method evaluation

-As mentioned in Sect. \ref{dmkde_section}, the DMKDE algorithm along with the RFF embedding \cite{Gonzalez2021LearningFeatures} encodes in a density matrix a probability distribution of the training data and estimates the probability density of new testing samples.
-Therefore, the algorithm can be used to approximate probability density functions.
+As mentioned in Sect. \ref{QDE: preliminaries DMKDE}, the DMKDE algorithm, along with quantum random or quantum adaptive Fourier features, encodes a probability distribution of the training data in a density matrix and estimates the probability density of new test samples by computing an expectation value.